-'I raised him up out of nothing, right out of the gutter.
-I saw right away he was a fine-appearing, gentlemanly young man, and when he told me he was at Oggsford I knew I could use him good.
-I got him to join the American Legion and he used to stand high there.
+"I raised him up out of nothing, right out of the gutter.
+I saw right away he was a fine-appearing gentlemanly young man and when he told me he was an Oggsford I knew I could use him good.
+I got him to join up in the American Legion and he used to stand high there.
 Right off he did some work for a client of mine up to Albany.
-We were so thick like that in everything' - he held up two bulbous fingers - 'always together.'

-I wondered if this partnership had included the World's Series transaction in 1919.

-'Now he's dead,' I said after a moment.
-'You were his closest friend, so I know you'll want to come to his funeral this afternoon.'

-'I'd like to come.'

-'Well, come then.'

-The hair in his nostrils quivered slightly, and as he shook his head his eyes filled with tears.

-'I can't do it I can't get mixed up in it,' he said.
+We were so thick like that in everything-" he held up two bulbous fingers "-always together."
+I wondered if this partnership had included the World's Series transaction in 1919-and what else it included.
+I kept wondering until last winter, when Wolfshiem was tried (but not convicted) on ten charges ranging from simple bribery to dealing in stolen bonds.
+"Now he's dead," I said after a moment.
+"You were his closest friend so I thought you ought to know his funeral is this afternoon."
+"I'd like to come."
+"Well, come then."
+The hair in his nostrils quivered slightly and as he shook his head his eyes filled with tears.
+"I can't do it-I can't get mixed up in it," he said.

-'There's nothing to get mixed up in.
-It's all over now.'

-'When a man gets killed I never like to get mixed up in it in any way.
+"There's nothing to get mixed up in.
+It's all over now."
+"When a man gets killed I never like to get mixed up in it in any way.
 I keep out.
-When I was a young man it was different - if a friend of mine died, no matter how, I stuck with them to the end.
-You may think that's sentimental, but I mean it - to the bitter end.'

-I saw that for some reason of his own he was determined not to come, so I stood up.

-'Are you a college man?' he inquired suddenly.
+When I was a young man it was different-if a friend of mine died, no matter how, I stuck with them to the end.
+You may think that's sentimental but I mean it, to the bitter end."
+I saw that for some reason of his own he was determined not to go to Gatsby's funeral so I stood up.
+"Are you a college man?" he inquired suddenly.